4d55397500/tensorlib/README.md

 ### Background and Scope

+Library for operations with tensors.
+Note these are tensors in the mathematical sense (multi-linear maps), not multi-dimensional arrays as found in Tensorflow, etc.

-Intended library for operations with tensors as multi-linear maps, tensor fields, metrics, symplectic forms, all residing on manifolds, with practical applications to computational geometry, cryptography, machine learning, physical simulation etc.
+Applications exist and to be included- some domains are computational geometry, cryptography, machine learning, physical simulation.

 ### Docs